-While engaged in drawing a female portrait he may-nay, must-have felt that his expressions would be keenly scanned, and, success being a bread-and-
+While engaged in drawing a female portrait he may-nay, must-have felt that his expressions would be keenly scanned, and, success being a bread-andcheese question, he endeavoured to give as little offence as possible.

 His philosophy of the female character is not, therefore, to be sought for in his elaborate pictures, but in incidental expressions, hints, aphorisms, brief reflections, shot like chance arrows into the business of the plays.
 But in drawing inferences from these, care must be taken to weigh the characters of those in whose mouths they are found.
 A jilted lover, a husband who imagines his wife to be an adulteress, a man maddened, like Lear, by the vices of particular women, a worn-out libertine like Jaques, a professed satirist on mankind in general, may be fairly expected to rail at the gentler sex.